-useful to me for service (ULT)
+useful to me for service (ULT) help me with the things that I need (UST)

 This could mean: (1) Mark is useful in helping Paul to take care of his personal needs.
 Alternate translation: "he can help take care of my needs" (2) Mark is useful in helping Paul minister to others, especially by preaching and teaching.
 Alternate translation: "he is helpful to me in my ministry"